Transfer Eligibility Review General Information for Students and Parents

 • The MSHSL typically considers three years of tax returns showing a negative change in the Adjusted Gross Income.

 • You are encouraged to submit any other documentation showing a negative change in economic status.
 For example, employer notification indicating the recent loss of income or loss of employment, disability determinations from a medical professional or government agency that indicate a reduction in the ability to be employed.

-• NOTE: Discretionary spending decisions will generally not be considered to be a negative change in economic status.
+• Discretionary spending decisions will generally not be considered.

 4. School Bullying/Harassment